equinor/tagreader-python/README.md

 [![Downloads](https://pepy.tech/badge/tagreader)](https://pepy.tech/project/tagreader)

-Tagreader is a Python package for reading timeseries data from the OSIsoft PI and Aspen Infoplus.21 Information Manufacturing Systems (IMS) systems.
-It is intended to be easy to use, and present as similar interfaces as possible to the backend historians.
+Tagreader is a Python package for reading timeseries data from the OSIsoft PI and Aspen Infoplus.21 Information Management Systems (IMS).
+It is intended to be easy to use, and present as similar interfaces as possible to the backend plant historians.

 ## Installation
 You can install tagreader directly into your project from pypi by using pip or another package manager.
-The only requirement is Python version 3.8 or above.
+Supports Python version 3.9.2 and above.

 ```shell
 pip install tagreader
 ```

-The following are required and will be installed:

-* pandas
-* requests
-* requests-kerberos
-* certifi
-* diskcache

 ## Usage
 Tagreader is easy to use for both Equinor internal IMS services, and non-internal usage.
 For non-internal usage